acll19/terraform-eks-example/README.md

 ## Steps

 1. Create a policy
-        Select JSON and past this https://github.com/terraform-aws-modules/terraform-aws-eks/blob/master/docs/iam-permissions.md
+   Select JSON and paste the JSON in ./terraform-user-policy.json
 2. Create new user named terraform
     Permission:
         Select attach existing policy
             AmazonS3FullAccess
             The Terraform EKS Policy previously created
 3. Configure your aws cli with the new user's credentials by running `aws configure`

 ## Commands